 IACUC Protocol Review Process (click here for a flow chart)

-- The Principal Investigator (PI) must submit the required complete, original, hard-copy forms, including all signatures, to the Office of Research and Sponsored Programs.
+1. The Principal Investigator (PI) must submit the required complete, original, hard-copy forms, including all signatures, to the Research Integrity office.
 Qualification Forms for all personnel listed on the protocol must be included with new applications or modifications involving adding new personnel.
 Incomplete and/or unsigned forms will be returned to the PI without review.